dfinity/sdk/docs/cli-reference/dfx-canister.md

 dfx canister create --all
 ```

-If you want to register unique canister identifiers for the same project on the {platform}, you can run the following command:
+If you want to register unique canister identifiers for the same project on the Internet Computer, you can run the following command:

 ``` bash
 dfx canister --network ic create --all
 ```

-The SDK comes with an alias of `ic`, which is configured to point to the {platform}.
+The SDK comes with an alias of `ic`, which is configured to point to the Internet Computer.
 You can also pass a URL as a network option, or you can configure additional aliases in `dfx.json` under the `networks` configuration.

 To illustrate, you can call a canister and function running on a testnet using a command similar to the following: